-- Since exact conditions may vary from assay to assay, a standard curve must be established for every run. - Bacterial or fungal contamination of either screen samples or reagents or cross-contamination between reagents may cause erroneous results. - Disposable pipette tips, flasks or glassware are preferred, reusable glassware must be washed and thoroughly rinsed of all detergents before use. - Improper or insufficient washing at any stage of the procedure will result in either false positive or false negative results.
-Empty wells completely before dispensing fresh wash solution, fill with Wash Buffer as indicated for each wash cycle and do not allow wells to sit uncovered or dry for extended periods.
+- Since exact conditions may vary from assay to assay, a standard curve must be established for every run. - Bacterial or fungal contamination of either screen samples or reagents or crosscontamination between reagents may cause erroneous results. - Disposable pipette tips, flasks or glassware are preferred, reusable glassware must be washed and thoroughly rinsed of all detergents before use. - Improper or insufficient washing at any stage of the procedure will result in either false positive or false negative results.
+Empty wells completely before dispensing fresh wash solution, fill with Wash Buffer as indicated for each wash cycle and do not allow wells to sit uncovered or dry for extended periods. - The use of radioimmunotherapy has significantly increased the number of patients with human anti-mouse IgG antibodies (HAMA).
+HAMA may interfere with assays utilizing murine monoclonal antibodies leading to both false positive and false negative results.
+Serum samples containing antibodies to murine immunoglobulins can still be analysed in such assays when murine immunoglobulins (serum, ascitic fluid, or monoclonal antibodies of irrelevant specificity) are added to the sample.